Anti-Irish sentiment: Middle Ages

-Modern period
+Early modern period

 After the Cromwellian conquest of Ireland, huge areas of land were confiscated and the Irish Catholics were banished to the lands of Connacht.

-In the Early Modern period which followed the advent of Protestantism in Great Britain, Irish Catholics were subjected to social and political discrimination because they refused to renounce Catholicism.
-Irish Catholics lost many rights concerning land, inheritance, voting, and they lost more rights under the Penal laws.
+The early modern period refers to time period of 1500-1800.
+Religious tension and British colonisation was the predominant cause of anti-Irish sentiment during the early modern period.
+In the early modern period which followed the advent of Protestantism in Great Britain, Irish Catholics were subjected to social and political discrimination because they refused to renounce Catholicism.
+Irish Catholics lost many rights concerning land, inheritance, voting, and they lost more rights under the penal laws.
 This discrimination sometimes manifested itself in areas with large Puritan or Presbyterian populations such as the northeastern parts of Ireland, the Central Belt of Scotland, and parts of Canada.
 Thinly veiled nationalism under the guise of religious conflict has occurred in both the UK and Ireland.

+In 1649, under Oliver Cromwell's control of the British Parliament, Cromwell organised the Siege of Drogheda in Ireland.
+The Siege of Drogheda brought thousands of innocent casualties to soldiers and civilians in Ireland.
+Cromwell gained inspiration for the conquest of Ireland through encouragement for British conquest, the spread of Protestantism, and plain animosity towards the Irish.

 The Act for the Settlement of Ireland 1652 barred Irish Catholics from most public offices and confiscated large amounts of their land, much of which was given to Protestant settlers.

 Anti-Irish sentiment is found in works by several 18th-century writers such as the French philosopher Voltaire, who depicted the Catholic Irish as savage and backward, and defended British rule in the country.